OtakAtik-Robotics/oamp-backend/API.md

 ### `GET /api/v1/robot/auth/{uid}`

-Robot looks up a participant by UID (RFID/QR) for height calibration.
+Robot looks up a participant by UID (barcode) for height calibration.
 Returns `height` so the robot can adjust its actuator.

 **Response `200`:**